LANDMINES PART 3:

 Finland |

 Finnish metal industry with its very limited production capability could not produce rather difficult to manufacture antitank-mine m/39 in numbers large enough, so a simpler design was needed.
 That simpler antitank-mine design was m/S-39 developed in Ministry of Defence in October of 1939.
-Major A. Saloranta lead the development work so the name was partly named after him, hence the letter "S" coming from first letter of his last name in name of the mine.
+Major Arvo Ensio Saloranta (better known for his role in developing Lahti-Saloranta m/26 light machinegun) lead the development work so the name was partly named after him, hence the letter S coming from first letter of his last name in name of the mine.
 As the basic structure of m/S-39 was rather simple wooden box containing explosive charge.
 It was easier and cheaper to manufacture, while normal furniture factories and carpenters not otherwise heavily occupied with wartime production could manufacture the boxes needed for them.
 The industrial production of the mine started in 8th of November 1939 in furniture factories of Lahti and Helylä, which manufactured almost 2,000 already during the first week of production.
 Antitank-mine m/S-40 was improved design introduced during Winter War.
 Unlike improvised box mines manufactured by Engineer units antitank-mines m/S-39 and m/S-40 had pressure-activated fuses quite similar to one used in earlier Finnish antitank-mines.
 The pin triggering the fuse breaks when certain amount of pressure is applied on top of the mine.
 When the pin breaks it will release the firing pin, which hits primer setting it off, which sets of fuse for fuse wire, which detonates accelerant explosive (which sets off TNT or chlorate-resin).
 However they safeties used (during transport and storage) in these two mine models were not similar.
-While m/S-39 had below lid two iron bars, which were removed after the mine had been placed and covered the m/S-40 had safety ring made from wood inside the mine, which was removed before the mine was set.
-When compared to earlier Finnish antitank-mines the production numbers for m/S-39 and m/S-40 were huge - over 133,000 were manufactured by end of Winter War.
+While m/S-39 had below its lid two iron bars, which were removed after the mine had been placed and covered, the m/S-40 had inside it a wooden safety ring, which was removed when the mine was made operational.
+When compared to earlier Finnish antitank-mines the production numbers for m/S-39 and m/S-40 were huge - over 133,000 of these mines were manufactured by end of Winter War.
+Two types of exposives were used.
 Due to shortage of TNT also chlorate-resin was used in m/S-39 and possibly also in m/S-40.
-Besides easier to manufacture than earlier at-mines M/36 and M/39 these two landmines build in wooden boxes were also much cheaper.
+Besides easier and faster to manufacture than earlier at-mines M/36 and M/39 these two landmines build in wooden boxes were also much cheaper.
 While manufacturing even M/39 cost 500 FIM (Finnish marks) the production costs per mine for m/S-39 or m/S-40 were only about 110 FIM.
-Additional (likely unintended) perk related to these mines was that thanks to their wooden structure they proved difficult to mine with mine detectors (first of which Finnish Army captured from the Soviets during Winter War).
-During Winter War chlorate-resin was used also in many other landmines such as pipe mines.
+Additional (likely unintended) perk related to these mines was that thanks to their wooden structure they proved difficult to spot with mine detectors (first of which Finnish Army captured from the Soviets during Winter War).During Winter War chlorate-resin was used also in many other landmines such as pipe mines.
 Like the name suggests chlorate-resin was mix of chlorate and resin.
 The boxed used in these mines were equipped with explosives in plants located to Lohja, Kouvola and Enso.
 During Winter War these three plants spent average 12 tons of explosives per day while installing explosives to m/S-39 and m/S-40 mines.
 By end of Winter War the three plants had used over 450 tons of explosives in this work.

 PICTURE: Structural drawing of antitank-mine m/S-40.
 While the structure had some improvements